 - Avoid confusion and unnecessary changes by limiting access to previous versions of a document.

 - When you distribute a document for review, send a link to the working version, not the document itself, so you’re not dealing with different versions of the document being edited by individual team members.

 - Automate retention schedules with automatic deletion or elect to send an email notification to an approver before deletion.

 - Check the statute of limitations for document retention.
 Holding documents beyond their required retention period puts organizations at risk for security breaches and non-compliance with privacy regulations.

 - Consider moving your documents to the cloud.
 The cloud provides built-in security.
 DocuWare Cloud is based on the Microsoft Azure cloud platform which leads the industry in establishing clear security and privacy requirements and then consistently meeting these requirements.
-Azure meets a broad set of international and industry-specific compliance standards, such as General Data Protection Regulation (GDPR), ISO 27001, HIPAA, FedRAMP, SOC 1 and SOC 2, as well as country-specific standards, including Australia IRAP, UK G-Cloud, and Singapore MTCS.
+Azure meets a broad set of international and industry-specific compliance standards, including as GDPR, ISO 27001, HIPAA, FedRAMP, SOC 1 and SOC 2, as well as country-specific standards, including Australia IRAP, UK G-Cloud, and Singapore MTCS.

 Organizations are faced with regulations that require them to control information, retain it and make it accessible to external auditors.
 Digital document management ensures that business processes put in place to ensure compliance procedures are always followed and can be easily tracked and audited.

 Editor's note: This post has been updated for accuracy and new content has been added.

 Gain a better understanding of how you can protect your most sensitive information, ensure compliance, and implement robust disaster recovery measures to ensure total business continuity.
 Watch the webinar to learn more.

 Joan Honig is the Content Marketing Manager at DocuWare.